Prashanth25111999/netflix-gpt/README.md

 28.Inside secondary component created the menulist component to show the list of menus 29.inside menulist rendered the menucard component to show the movies card and make that floting on     trailer 30.Created the taprated and upcoming and trending videos reducer function inside movieslice and dispatched the action after the respective api calls
+31.Created the Button in header for trvers to gpt search page and netflix home page 32.Created the search page and rendered the searchbar and gptmoviesuggestion pages inside it 33.Created the searchbar and button inside the searchbar component
+# Bounus
+34.Implemented the multilanguage functionality in gpt searchbar component.
+35.Craeted the language constants and added the text which we need to convert 36.Craeted the constants languageIdentifiers in constants file and traversed by using map in select tag 37.Craeted the  langConfigSlice toadd the initial language and written the onchange function in select based on the selected language it will reflect in UI

 # Features